Zaur Uguev: 2021 Russian National Championships

 Since the Tokyo Olympics were postponed in 2020, they were later rescheduled for the Summer of 2021- this meant that the 2021 Russian Nationals would be the final part of the Olympic Team's selection process - where a gold medal would guarantee a spot on the Olympic team.
 The favorite at 57 kg was two-time World Champion, Zaur Uguev.
 To start his run, Uguev would win by technical superiority over his first two opponents: Umar Khachukaev or the Rostov Oblast, and Abubakar Mutaliev of Dagestan- both by the score: 10–0.
 In the quarter-final, Uguev would face the first of three Tuvan opponents: Donduk-ool Khuresh-ool, who would fall by the score of 2–1; Belek-ool Kuzhuget by 4–1, which would result in Uguev meeting Nachyn Mongush in the final.
 The final between Uguev and Mongush would be an exhilarating and exciting match, with both wrestlers scoring: Uguev would score first due to Mongush's inactivity and then a push-out, shortly after a takedown was scored for Uguev- giving him the lead 4–0 at the break.
 Around a minute and a half through the second period, Mongush threw Uguev to his back for four points, evening the score: 4-4; although, Uguev would later throw Mongush for five-points, gaining the lead by the score 9–4.
 Mongush would shortly after make Uguev step-out, resulting in a 9–5 score; however, it would be too late as Uguev was able to hold the score until the final whistle and conclusion of the match.
 Having beat Mongush, Uguev became the 2021 Russian National Champion, he would be one of three wrestlers from Dagestan to claim the honour, and became the 57 kg representative of the Russian Freestyle team at the 2021 Olympics, where he won the gold medal.

+2025

+At the 2025 World Wrestling Championships in Zagreb, Croatia, Tokyo Olympic champion Zavur Uguev won his third world title and first at 61 kg.
+On 14 September 2025, Uguev defeated Iran's Ahmad Javan 11-2 in the final to claim gold in the men's freestyle 61 kg category.
+During this competition, Zavur also defeated Jax Forrest.

+2026

+On April 26, 2026, Zavur defeated Zelimkhan Abakarov of Albania 4-0 in the final to win his second consecutive European Championship title at 61 kg in Tirana, Albania.
+Uguev, a three-time world champion and 2020 Olympic gold medalist at 57 kg, delivered a technical superiority in the final, scoring via activity clock, stepout, and takedown while showcasing strong defense and positioning.
+He had earlier pinned Arsen Harutyunyan in the semifinals.
+In the semifinals, he came from behind to pin four-time European champion Arsen Harutyunyan of Armenia.
+In the final, Uguev defeated home favorite and former world champion Zelimkhan Abakarov of Albania 4-0 with an activity point, a step-out, and a takedown.